MicrosoftDocs/microsoft-365-docs/microsoft-365/security/intelligence/microsoft-threat-actor-naming.md

 **Groups in development:** a temporary designation given to an unknown, emerging, or developing threat activity that allows Microsoft to track it as a discreet set of information until we can reach high confidence about the origin or identity of the actor behind the operation.
 Once criteria are met, a group in development is converted to a named actor or merged into existing names.

 In our new taxonomy, a weather event or *family name* represents one of the above categories.
-In the case of nation state actors, we have assigned a family name to a country of origin tied to attribution (e.g., Typhoon indicates origin or attribution to China).
-For other actors, the family name represents a motivation (e.g., Tempest indicates financially motivated actors).
-Each weather event family name is paired up with an adjective to create an identifier for each unique actor groups identified within the same “family” based on analysis of their unique TTPs, infrastructure, objectives, or other identified patterns.
-For groups in development, where there is a newly discovered, unknown, emerging, or developing cluster of threat activity, we use a temporary designation of Storm and a four-digit number, allowing us to track it as a unique set of information until we can reach high confidence about the origin or identity of the actor behind the operation.
+In the case of nation state actors, we have assigned a family name to a country of origin tied to attribution.
+For example, Typhoon indicates origin or attribution to China.
+For other actors, the family name represents a motivation, like Tempest indicates financially motivated actors.
+Each weather event family name is paired with an adjective to create an identifier for each unique actor groups identified within the same "family" based on analysis of their unique tactics, techniques, and procedures (TTPs), infrastructure, objectives, or other identified patterns.
+For groups in development, where there is a newly discovered, unknown, emerging, or developing cluster of threat activity, we use a temporary designation of *Storm* and a four-digit number, allowing us to track it as a unique set of information until we can reach high confidence about the origin or identity of the actor behind the operation.

 The table below shows how the new family names map to a sampling of the threat actors that we track.